valkey-io/valkey-doc/docs/management/replication.md

 2. Node A crashes, however it has some auto-restart system, that restarts the process.
 However since persistence is turned off, the node restarts with an empty data set.
 3. Nodes B and C will replicate from node A, which is empty, so they'll effectively destroy their copy of the data.

-When Redis Sentinel is used for high availability, also turning off persistence on the master, together with auto restart of the process, is dangerous.
+When Valkey Sentinel is used for high availability, also turning off persistence on the master, together with auto restart of the process, is dangerous.
 For example the master can restart fast enough for Sentinel to not detect a failure, so that the failure mode described above happens.

 Every time data safety is important, and replication is used with master configured without persistence, auto restart of instances should be disabled.

-## How Redis replication works
+## How Valkey replication works

-Every Redis master has a replication ID: it is a large pseudo random string that marks a given story of the dataset.
+Every Valkey master has a replication ID: it is a large pseudo random string that marks a given story of the dataset.
 Each master also takes an offset that increments for every byte of replication stream that it is produced to be sent to replicas, to update the state of the replicas with the new changes